Skip to Content

 Pest Inspections for a New Home

-Whether you're buying a home in Boise, Nampa, Meridian, or moving into a rental across the Treasure Valley, a pest inspection is one of the most important—and most overlooked—steps in preparing a property before you move in.
-Fresh paint, new flooring, and updated appliances matter, but hidden pest issues can turn your “new home” excitement into an expensive headache if they aren’t caught early.
+Whether you’re buying a home in Boise, Nampa, Meridian, or moving into a rental across the Treasure Valley, a pest inspection is one of the most important—and most overlooked—steps you can take before move-in.
+Fresh paint and new flooring look great, but hidden pest issues can turn “new home” excitement into an expensive headache if they aren’t caught early.

-Many homes sit vacant for weeks or months during a sale, giving pests an opportunity to move in unnoticed.
+Many homes sit vacant for weeks (sometimes months) during a sale, giving pests an opportunity to move in unnoticed.
 Even occupied homes may have untreated issues the previous owners didn’t recognize or disclose.
-A professional inspection gives you clarity and helps prevent problems that could damage the home or your belongings after move-in.
+A professional inspection provides clarity and helps prevent problems that could damage the home or your belongings after move-in.

 Most Common Pests Found When Moving Into a New Home

-Even clean homes can harbor hidden pests—especially if they were vacant or poorly maintained.
-Below are the issues most often discovered during move-in inspections.
+Even clean homes can harbor pests—especially if they were vacant, had moisture problems, or weren’t maintained consistently.
+Below are the issues most often discovered during move-in inspections in the Treasure Valley.

 1. Termites

-Because termite colonies live behind walls, under flooring, or in soil beneath the home, buyers rarely notice activity during a walk-through.
-A thorough termite inspection is one of the most important steps before finalizing a home purchase—many buyers even negotiate repairs or treatments based on findings.
+That’s why a dedicated termite inspection is one of the most important steps before finalizing a purchase.
+Many buyers even negotiate repairs or treatments based on inspection findings.

 2. Mice & Rats

 Rodents are extremely common in vacant or rarely accessed homes.
-Mice, in particular, only need a gap the size of a dime to enter and often build nests inside insulation, wall voids, attics, and crawl spaces.
+Mice only need a gap about the size of a dime to enter, and they often nest inside insulation, wall voids, attics, and crawlspaces.

-• Droppings in cabinets, pantry spaces, and utility rooms
+• Droppings in cabinets, pantries, and utility rooms

-• Chewed insulation or wiring (a major fire hazard)
+• Chewed insulation or wiring (a serious fire risk)

 • Nests made of insulation, paper, or shredded materials

-Because rodents spread pathogens and can multiply quickly, it’s best to identify and correct the issue before moving furniture, food, or belongings inside.
+Because rodents can multiply quickly and contaminate storage and food areas, it’s best to identify and correct the issue before moving furniture, food, or belongings inside.
+If you suspect activity, see local options on our rodent control page.

 3. Ant Infestations

-Vacant homes often attract ants because they can explore freely without disturbance.
-Ants can enter through even the smallest gap and may forage along walls, baseboards, or countertops looking for crumbs or moisture.
+Vacant homes can attract ants because they can explore freely without disturbance.
+Ants enter through tiny gaps and may forage along baseboards, walls, or countertops looking for crumbs, moisture, or warmth.

-Certain species—such as moisture ants or carpenter ants—may indicate leaks, rotting wood, or structural vulnerabilities.
-Even small trails of ants during a walk-through should be taken seriously, as minor activity often grows quickly once the home is occupied.
+Certain species—such as moisture ants or carpenter ants—can point to leaks, rotting wood, or structural vulnerabilities.
+Even small trails during a walk-through should be taken seriously, because minor activity often ramps up once a home is occupied.

 4. Cockroaches

-Cockroaches are another pest commonly discovered after move-in, especially in homes where previous occupants left behind food debris, trash, or clutter.
-Roaches conceal themselves under appliances, behind cabinets, inside wall voids, and in utility areas.
+Cockroaches are another issue that sometimes shows up right after move-in—especially if prior occupants left behind food debris, trash, or clutter.
+Roaches often hide under appliances, behind cabinets, inside wall voids, and in utility areas.

-• Oriental or American cockroaches entering from drains or crawl spaces
+• Oriental or American cockroaches entering from drains, crawlspaces, or utility areas

-• Moisture conditions that allow roaches to spread
+• Moisture conditions that allow roaches to persist and spread

-Because roaches spread bacteria and allergens, it’s best to address activity before placing kitchen items, bedding, or children’s belongings inside the home.
+Because roaches can contaminate surfaces and contribute to allergy triggers, it’s best to address activity before placing kitchen items, bedding, or children’s belongings inside.
+Learn more on our cockroach control page.

 Why a Pest Inspection Is Essential Before Move-In

-A new-home pest inspection protects you from unexpected costs and health concerns.
-It helps determine whether:
+A new-home pest inspection helps protect you from unexpected costs and health concerns.
+It can help determine whether:

-• Rodents are present in ducts, attics, or insulation
+• Rodents are present in attics, crawlspaces, ducts, or insulation

 • Entry points need sealing to prevent new pests